 Our aim is to build reciprocity between phonics, reading and writing and for every child to leave Christ Church with the knowledge and skills of an outstanding reader, writer and speller.

-Children are introduced to phonics as soon as they enter our FS2 classes with a brief recap on phase 1 phonics.
-Early on in autumn term of FS2, children will begin formal teaching of phonics, beginning with phase 2, where all children will learn the phonemes for the corresponding grapheme.
+Following this progression, children will begin formal teaching of phonics at the start of their second week of FS2.
+We begin with phase 2, where all children will learn the phonemes for the corresponding grapheme.
 Initially, children begin with the single sounds before progressing onto learning digraphs and trigraphs.
-When learning the phonemes, children will learn rhymes that work alongside.
+When learning the phonemes, children will learn mantras that work alongside.
 These allow children to remember them and apply them in their reading and writing.

-As children develop their knowledge and understanding of phonics, alternative pronunciations and spellings will be introduced in Year 1 before moving onto spelling rules in Year 2.
+As children develop their knowledge and understanding of phonics, alternative pronunciations and spellings will be introduced in Year 1 allowing children to ‘grow the code’.
+They then move onto spelling rules in Year 2.

 All assessments are judged termly through a validation process in which data, books, teaching and pupil voice is reviewed by the subject leader along with a member of the SLT.
 Discussions are also held with the pupils and the class teachers to ensure consistency and accuracy of assessment.